audit-labs-audits/telcoin-network/docs/consensus/batch/validation.md

 The worker then sends the batch to its peers for validation.
 Once enough peers validate the worker's batch (2f + 1), quorum is reached.
 The batch digest is shared with the primary to be included in the next proposed block.

 ### Worker's Peer Batch
 Workers receive batches from peers and validate the transactions by sending the vector of bytes to the execution layer.
-The EL recovers each transaction's signer and sends the transaction to the `BatchTransactionValiatorInner`.
+The EL recovers each transaction's signer and sends the transaction to the `BatchTransactionValiator`.

+TODO: the above validator is actually just for adding transactions to the pool, not validating a batch within the greater context of the blockchain.

 The batch transaction validator asserts:
 - the transaction's size is below the max size allowed